InProgressStrokesView

 fun cancelStroke(strokeId: InProgressStrokeId, event: MotionEvent? = null): Unit

 Cancel the building of a stroke.
-It will no longer be visible within this InProgressStrokesView
+It will no longer be visible within this InProgressStrokesView, and no completed Stroke object will come through InProgressStrokesFinishedListener.

 This is typically done for one of three reasons: